skorokithakis/stringphone/docs/source/protocol.rst

 asymmetric encryption are as well.
 In short, it's NaCl all the way, with minimal novelty.

+To delve into the lower layers a bit, NaCl uses Salsa20 for symmetric encryption and Poly1305 for authentication.
+Each message uses a new, randomly-generated nonce, which may not be enough when sending many short messages.
+A potential future improvement would be to use XSalsa20 for the longer nonce.

 For specifics, please refer to the `PyNaCl documentation
 <http://pynacl.readthedocs.org/>`_.